psychoinformatics-de/rdm-course/_episodes/91-branching.md

 **Escape to a safe sandbox**

 The old script proves to be not as reusable as initially thought.
-It parameterizes the analysis really weirdly, and we're not sure that we can actually run it on the data because it needs to much work.
+It parameterizes the analysis really weirdly, and you're not sure that you can actually run it on the data because it needs too much work.
 Nevertheless, let's give it a try.
-But because we're not sure if this endeavour works, we will teleport ourselves to a new timeline - a branch that is independent from the default branch, yet still contains the script, allowing us to do some experimental changes without cluttering the main history line, for example changing the parametrization.
+But because you're not sure if this endeavour works, let's teleport to a new timeline - a branch that is independent from the default branch, yet still contains the script, allowing us to do some experimental changes without cluttering the main history line, for example changing the parametrization.

 <table>
 <tr>